 Colorado is known for its microbrew culture.
 Think of all the awesome breweries like Oskar Blues, Avery and Great Divide that call Colorado home.
 I had high expectations … and they didn’t exactly get fulfilled in Golden.
-Maybe it’s because I’ve developed an insatiable thirst for the juicy Northeast-style IPA, and that still-emerging style wasn’t prevalent.
+Maybe it’s because I’ve developed an insatiable thirst for the juicy New England-style IPA, and that still-emerging style wasn’t prevalent.

 I just didn’t get a hold of many brews that blew me away; the exceptions were a gluten-free IPA that tasted way better (at the Holidaily Brewing Company) than you might expect, and a barrel-aged Belgian (at Barrel & Bottles).
 You can check my untappd activity to see if there’s anything around Golden or Downtown Denver that will appeal to you.
 On the other hand, I did find a lot of enthusiastic and friendly brewery employees.

 Small towns like Golden often have great coffeehouses.
 And Golden does have nice coffeehouses that are welcoming and comfortable.
 But they don’t seem to have figured out how to make a decent cortado or cappuccino.
 Maybe it’s because the typical customer is coming in ordering quad-soy-extra-foam-eighteen-pumps-of-flavoring lattes.
 Whatever is going on, we had to go to Boulder to find a decent cappuccino at the Laughing Goat.
 And there was a perfectly terrific coffeehouse in Denver called The Little Owl.